ganeshpatro321/rentme/README.md

 # rentme
-A React.JS based web app that display available cars in his locality for renting.
+A React.JS based web app that display available cars in you locality for renting.